greenelab/meta-review/manuscript.md

 ### Citation utilities

 The `manubot` [Python package](https://pypi.org/project/manubot/) provides easy access to Manubot's citation-by-identifier infrastructure, whose functionality extends beyond just Manubot manuscripts.
-For example, the [Kipoi](https://kipoi.org/) model zoo for genomics [@14cVrrqP1] uses the Python API to retrieve model authors from persistent identifiers.
+For example, the [Kipoi](https://kipoi.org/) model zoo for genomics [@14cVrrqP1] uses Manubot's Python interface to retrieve model authors from persistent identifiers.
 In addition, the `manubot cite` command line utility takes a list of citations and returns either a rendered bibliography or CSL Data Items (i.e. JSON-formatted reference metadata).
 For example, the following command outputs a Markdown reference list for the two specified articles according to the bibliographic style of _PeerJ_: